loganfranken/days/README.md

 # Days

-**Days** is a simple, client-side application for various date-related calculations.
+**Days** is a simple, URL-based, client-side application for various date-related calculations.

 ### Options